-Many colleges offer certificate programs that condense a subject area down into an essential knowledge base.
-They can have as few as three courses, or as many as eight.
+Many colleges offer certificate programs that condense a subject area into an essential knowledge base.
+They can have as few as 3 courses or as many as eight.
 They are designed for completion within a semester or two.

 These are important for someone who is switching careers and needs to show some level of training to land an entry-level job.
 Or, for a recent high school graduate who wants to get the knowledge but not the degree, certificates could be the best choice.

 For example, if a Veteran already has a non-IT degree and they wish to pursue an IT career, then certificate programs are a great way to learn fundamental concepts of the new career field.
 It also gives the Veteran a marketable achievement to show when they apply for jobs.

 Associate degrees are considered undergraduate degrees that commonly take about two years to complete.
 In most cases, an associate degree requires the completion of 60 semester credits.